MicrosoftDocs/dynamics-365-project-operations/articles/expense/expenseuserprofile.md

 This article explains how to use the Dynamics 365 expense management mobile app to manage user profile.

 Users are associated with a specific legal entity, and the legal entity is automatically set as the default in their user profile for expense creation and management.
 In certain situations, a user may be employed in multiple legal entities, requiring expenses to be generated within the appropriate legal entity.
-To document an expense within a specific legal entity, users may need to adjust the legal entity setting before initiating the expense creation process..
+To document an expense within a specific legal entity, users may need to adjust the legal entity setting before initiating the expense creation process.

 ## Change legal entity